3jasonrodriguez/chez-cheech/_recipes/pistachio-raspberry-mousse.md

 ## Changelog

-- **7/26/2026:** Made with raspberry as a gelled layer (crust → raspberry → mousse), full 9.95oz jar split into two gelatin batches.
+- **2026-07-26** — Made with raspberry as a gelled layer (crust → raspberry → mousse), full 9.95oz jar split into two gelatin batches.
 Layer came out too solid — too much gelatin for the texture I wanted.
-Pistachio increased to 1.25 cups for stronger flavor — mousse texture and taste were excellent. **Next time:** try raspberry as a warm stovetop sauce instead (no gelatin, just spread + water or lemon juice, simmered and optionally strained) — drizzle over each slice at serving rather than baking it into a layer.
+Pistachio increased to 1.25 cups for stronger flavor.
+Result: 4.5 stars.
+Mousse texture and taste were excellent.
+Next time: try raspberry as a warm stovetop sauce instead (no gelatin, just spread + water or lemon juice, simmered and optionally strained) — drizzle over each slice at serving rather than baking it into a layer.